 The Career Support Office was established in FY2021.
-With this office, we are expanding our efforts to support employees' self-directed career development in tandem with existing personnel systems, including career design training provided for each age group and class, seminars to help employees develop their careers, and individual career-related consultation meetings.
+With this office, we are expanding our efforts to support employees' self-directed career development in tandem

 In FY2022, in addition to these initiatives, we began to consider reskilling measures.
 These include the production of visualizations of the gaps existing between the current situation and the capabilities and skills required from the